Super Bowl Props

 Super Bowl team props are also fun to bet on and include everything from alternate point spreads and totals to the number of sacks or interceptions each side has or both have combined.
 Similar to the yardage total player props, these team props tend to last a lot longer because the final results are not known until the end of the game, giving bettors plenty of time to earn their wins – or delay their losses.

 However, props are no longer limited to Super Bowl betting.
-Many sportsbooks now offer prop betting before the NFL regular season begins and throughout the year to accommodate the ever-growing interest.
+Many online sportsbooks now offer prop betting before the NFL regular season begins and throughout the year to accommodate the ever-growing interest.
 There are team props including Regular Season Win Totals that involve picking “over” or “under” a designated number for each team set by the sportsbook.
 Some football bettors even choose to shop around for different numbers, both high and low, in an effort to “middle” what they project to be the final tally of wins.
 You can also bet on whether or not you think a team will make the playoffs or pick the team you think will finish with the worst record.

 Of course the stipulation for these types of props is that you need to hold on to your betting tickets for at least four months before you can cash them.
 The same goes for NFL player props covering regular season individual leaders in different statistical categories, including passing, rushing and receiving.